 Not a single human being to take away this silence.

 Just an hour of journey took me to a novel world.

 A world expected to be just like this before the humans invaded.

 Nikko is a small city in Japan.
 A 20 minutes bus ride from the city center of Nikko will take you to Yumoto-onsen.
 You will find the base of the starting point of the hike there.
-From there, it’s 2 hours of relatively easy hike.
+From there, the hike to Karikomi lake is 2 hours away.

 - You can relax in the Yumoto-onsen once you are done with the trek

 - The surrounding looks different depending on the season.
 So, if you did it once, you can go there again in a different season.